pantheon-systems/documentation/source/content/migrate-manual.md

    - `plugins`
    - `themes`

-  As well as any other folders under `wp-content` that are *not* `wp-content/uploads`.
+  Also copy any other folders under `wp-content` that are *not* `wp-content/uploads`.

   </Tab>

   <Tab title="Drupal 7" id="d7-code">

-  Copy all files and folders inside the `code/sites` directory, *except* `code/sites/default/files` from your existing site to a matching directory in your new site's `code/sites`:
+  Copy all files and folders inside the `code/sites` directory, *except* `code/sites/default/files`, from your existing site to a matching directory in your new site's `code/sites`:

    - `libraries`
    - `modules`